The Thumb Rule

 - As per companies Act 2013, it has been stated that each and every company shall keep proper books of account at its registered office with respect to:

 a) All sums of money whether received or expended therewith the matters in respect of which such receipt and expenditure takes place by the company;

 b) All sales and purchases of goods by the company;

 c) The assets and liabilities of the company;

 d) In the case of a company pertaining to any class of companies engaged in production, processing, manufacturing or mining activities, such particulars relating to utilisation of material or labour or to other items of cost as may be prescribed, if such class of companies is required by the Central Government to include such particulars in the books of Account.
 Provided that all or any of the books of account aforesaid may be kept at such other place in India as the Board of directors may decide and when the Board of directors so decides, the company shall, within seven days of the decision, file with the Registrar a notice in writing giving the full address of that other place.

-For the purposes of sections 209(1) and 209(2),books of account shall not be deemed to be kept properly with respect to the matters specified therein,-
+Books of account shall not be deemed to be kept properly with respect to the matters specified therein,-

 a) If books not kept there as are necessary to give a true and fair view of the state of affairs of the company or branch office, as the case may be, and to explain its transactions;